 - Electric Six's biggest hit "Gay Bar" was reportedly inspired by mishearing the lyrics to DEVO's "Girl U Want" when the speakers were too loud.
 Somehow, "She's just the girl, the girl you want" became "She's just the girl in a gay bar".
 So then they decided to write a song that was actually about a gay bar.

-- Imagine Dragons songs sometimes fall victim to this, to the extent where Dan Reynolds has to Tweet fans the correct lyrics.
-For at least one tune ("Destination"), he admitted considering officially changing the lyrics to match the misheard version ("I think a little 'bout a lot/I reach a verdict" —> "I think a little 'bout a lot/I'm introverted").
+- Imagine Dragons songs are sometimes misheard, to the extent where Dan Reynolds has to Tweet fans the correct lyrics.
+For at least one tune ("Destination"), he admitted considering officially changing the lyrics to match the misheard version ("I think a little 'bout a lot/I reach a verdict" became "I think a little 'bout a lot/I'm introverted").

 - Tones On Tail: The remix of "There's Only One" is titled "Now We Lustre" after a mondegreen of the song's title when it's reversed.

 - Weezer's Live EP The Lion And The Witch was recorded when bassist Scott Shriner had been in the band for less than a year, and it includes him memorably flubbing the lyrics in his backing vocals for the bridge of "Holiday": "We will write a postcard to our friends and family and free-base" instead of "We will write a postcard to our friends and family in free verse".
 The rest of the band give him some good-natured ribbing for this in the ensuing stage banter.

 - Guided By Voices' "The Best Of Jill Hives" came about because Bob Pollard thought he heard that phrase being uttered on a TV he had on in the background, then thought it would be a good song title.
 Odds are he was actually hearing a promo for Days of Our Lives.